Water and wastewater services are a shared responsibility between Port Colborne and Niagara Region.

 Water

-The Regional Municipality of Niagara draws water from the Welland Canal and treats it to make it safe to drink.
-Then the water is sent to the Fielden Avenue Reservoir, or the Barrick Road Water Tower, and then to the City-owned water distribution system and to our homes and businesses.
+The Niagara Region draws water from the Welland Canal and treats it to make it safe to drink.
+The treated water is then sent to the Fielden Avenue Reservoir, or the Barrick Road Water Tower, and then to the City-owned water distribution system and to our homes and businesses.

 For more information, visit the Port Colborne Water Treatment plant website.